 Creativity, through well planned and exciting schemes of work.
 Innovative thinking and learning, critical thinking skills and confidence in their abilities through composing and performing.
 Students should be equally able to learn collaboratively as well as independently.
 Music is immensely enjoyable and also encourages self-reliance, confidence, memory and self-discipline.
 Taking part in an ensemble or choir encourages team spirit and a wonderful sense of being a part of a very special community.

 In your opinion, what makes Dubai College special?

 Dubai College has an ethos which I think is truly exceptional.
 Students are encouraged to work hard, be the best they can be, to play hard, to be neat, to be civil, to be co-operative and always give of themselves.
 The philanthropic side of this school is quite amazing.
 I love how much we think of others and raise money for good causes.

 Composers such as Bach, Mozart, Brahms and Mahler.
 How they composed everything in their heads and wrote their incredible works with simply pens and manuscript paper.
 We are so lucky having the technology we have these days!
 Singers who have inspired me include Ella Fitzgerald, Nina Simone, Emma Kirkby, Michael Chance and Cecilia Bartoli.

 Tell us something not a lot of people know about you.

-I have a twin sister, I enjoy dragon boating and I am a little bit of a crazy cat lady!
+I have a twin sister, I enjoy dragon boating and sailing and I am a little bit of a crazy cat lady!